ssimonoff/TriOS/ReadMe.txt

-The "Tri" refers to Triscape Inc, the company founded by Stacey Simonoff which formerly published Triscape Map Explorer, the first 3D navigable geographic mapping application, the idea (but not code) behind Google Maps, and Triscape FxFoto, popularphotography editing and collage layout software.
+The "Tri" refers to Triscape Inc, the company founded by Stacey Simonoff which formerly published Triscape Map Explorer, the first 3D navigable geographic mapping application, the idea (but not code) behind Google Maps, and Triscape FxFoto, popular photography editing and collage layout software.
 TriOS does not refer to 3 operating systems and only supports Windows and Linux.

 This is a fairly complete non-GUI API for applications which can be built to run on Windows or Linux.
-It has be used by for a number of Windows applications and DLLs.
+It has been used for a number of Windows applications and DLLs.
 It has also been used for one fairly sophisticated embedded Linux application, as well as Linux CGI server applications.
 Overall, it is better tested on Windows.